 As do not look into the content, so good for if you want to protect the resource usage, not suitable to protect from the malicious contents in a packet.

 Stateful Inspection Firewalls

-As the name suggests, the firewall inspects all packets for a TCP connection lifetime along with Initial level filtering.
-To do that, it saves the connection information in the database, e.g source IP, destination IP, connection state, etc. All data during the lifetime of a connection is inspected.
+As the name implies, the firewall inspects all packets for the duration of a TCP connection in addition to performing initial level filtering.
+To accomplish this, it stores connection information in the database, such as the source IP, the destination IP, and the connection state.
+It inspects all data that is transmitted over the connection.

 A TCP connection lifetime starts with a 3-way handshake and ends with a connection termination.
 In a stateful inspection, a firewall inspects the actual data transfer too.
 That makes it a better option as compared to the other stateless firewalls.
 But it needs more resources.